Touft/InScrap/README.md

 - **Progress Display:** Uses `rich` to show progress bars and console output.
 - **Daily Scheduling:** Automatically runs the bot daily at a scheduled time using `schedule`.
 (BROKEN ATM :/)

+##DISCLAMER
+Important Notice:

+While this bot is designed to automate the process of downloading videos from Instagram, there are risks associated with using it, especially when running it continuously for long periods.

+Instagram Account Risks:

+Account Warnings: Running the bot for extended periods of time (e.g., 8-9 hours nonstop) may trigger Instagram's anti-bot mechanisms.
+Users have reported receiving account warnings after prolonged usage.
+Captcha Challenges: Instagram may also present Captcha challenges, requiring manual intervention to continue using the account.
+Temporary Bans: In some cases, repeated scraping activity could lead to a temporary or permanent ban of the Instagram account.
+Use at Your Own Risk:

+This tool is provided for educational purposes, and we cannot guarantee the safety of your Instagram account.
+To minimize the risk, avoid running the bot continuously for long periods and use it responsibly.
+By using this bot, you acknowledge and accept these risks.

 ## Installation

 ### Prerequisites